iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

     5. Now, enter ``actuator_test set -m 1 -v 0.5 -t 60`` to send a 50% throttle.
 The module will stop playing the calibration song
     6. The module should be calibrated now.
 To test it, enter ``actuator_test set -m 1 -v 0 -t 60`` and confirm the module plays the arming song.
 Note that if you have changed the arming parameters of the module from their default settings it may not arm on a 0% throttle command, see the :ref:`manual_advanced_arming` section of the Feature Reference Manual for more information.
     7. In the console, enter ``actuator_test set -m 1 -v 0.2 -t 60`` and confirm the module spins
-    8. Power off the module and close QGroundControl.
+    8. Power off the module and close QGroundControl
     9. Power the module back on, and connect to it with IQ Control Center.
-Check the Calibrated Protocol, high-end, and low-end duration settings in the Control Center as described in `Checking and Trimming Calibration with Control Center`_ to confirm the calibration was successful.
+Check the Calibrated Protocol, high-end, and low-end duration settings in the Control Center as described in `Checking and Trimming Calibration with Control Center`_ to confirm the calibration was successful

 The figures below show the MAVLINK Console commands used during calibration, and the state of the calibration parameters in IQ Control Center after successfully calibrating a module with Standard PWM.